microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityCaseEdiscoveryCase.md

 # New-MgSecurityCaseEdiscoveryCase

 ## SYNOPSIS
-Create a new ediscoveryCase object.
+Create new navigation property to ediscoveryCases for security

 ## SYNTAX